TutorialsSession Hijacking: Everything You Need To Know

 What Is Session Hijacking

-Session hijacking occurs when a scammer steals the session information from HTTP cookies, URL, page header, or active session body.
+Session hijacking occurs when a scammer steals session information from HTTP cookies, URLs, page headers, or active session bodies.

-In this way, the web user’s session is stolen from him by the attacker, who pretends to be the real user and can do anything the user has the privilege to do on the network.
+In this way, the attacker steals the web user’s session, pretending to be the real user and gaining access to all the privileges the user has on the network.

-During a single connection, the series of interactions between two communicating parties is called a session.
-When you log into an application, a session is generated on the webserver for other requests from the same user to manage the current interactions.
+During a single connection, the series of interactions between two communicating parties is referred to as a session.
+When you log into an application, a session is generated on the web server to manage subsequent requests from the same user, facilitating current interactions.

 Sessions are used by these applications to keep the client’s appropriate information.
 For the time the user stays active on a network, the session remains alive.

-The session gets destroyed once the user has logged out or has not performed any activity for a while.
-A session ID comprises a long random mixture of alphabets and numerals.
+The session is destroyed once the user has logged out or has not performed any activity for a specified period.
+A session ID consists of a long, random mixture of letters and numbers.

-These are preserved in cookies, web pages, etc. The intruder typically attacks the session cookie, which is called cookie hijacking.
+These are preserved in cookies, web pages, and other digital media.
+The intruder typically attacks the session cookie, a type of cookie hijacking.

 READ ALSO: Surfshark Alternative ID Review 2024